 I undertook an MBA to deepen my understanding of academic theory and to gain a more varied network and perspective.
 I also knew I could use it as a platform to study more closely the role of wellbeing at work.

 The MBA cohort have really helped me to see the wellbeing picture in a clearer light.
 My fellow students are from the NHS, computing businesses, project management, cyber security and many more.
 Their input and advice and their shared experience has opened up my eyes to the best practice for wellbeing and the things my industry is doing wrong – and in some cases, right.

 I have now completed my MBA dissertation titled ‘Mental Health and Wellbeing in the Construction Industry’.
 I was lucky enough to have 90 responses to the survey which allowed me to gather important data highlighting the important issues affecting people working in the construction industry.
 The data from the survey highlighted that 79% of construction workers felt that their work directly effects their mental health.
 Worryingly 51% of construction workers were unaware if their organisations had a Mental Health and Wellbeing strategy in place.

 This data identifies that although the conversation of mental health in the construction industry has improved over recent years there is still a lot of work needed to stimulate more conversations around the subject, the data also highlights that construction companies need to do more to promote their mental health and wellbeing strategies ensuring all employees have access and are aware what support is available for them if needed.

 Fundamentally the issue with mental health in the construction industry comes down to those who work within it.
 We must learn to listen more and encourage more conversations around how we feel.”

 For help and support with issues covered within this article visit Mental health support services – Help – University of Kent

-Darren is studying a two-year MBA at Kent Business School.
+Darren took an MBA at Kent Business School.
 This course delivers practical and applicable knowledge to develop innovative mindsets and responsible management skills.